shishenyxx/DeepMosaic/README.md

 1. Q: How do I run DeepMosaic for multiple samples most efficiently?

    A: If you have a large number of variants in each file, to run DeepMosaic in parallel, submit each file in independent input files.
 If you have a relatively small number of variants from each file but multiple files (samples), integrate everything together into one input file.
+If you have a huge vcf, you can split it into smaller vcfs and run them parallelly (for both visualization and quantification).
+You only need to split the vcf, not the bam file.

 2. Q: How do I balance/further filter the variants base on DeepMosaic output?